moonbitlang/moonbit-docs/next/language/fundamentals.md

 :end-before: end pattern 3
 ```

+### Array Pattern

+For `Array`, `FixedArray` and `ArrayView`, MoonBit allows using array pattern.

+Array pattern have the following forms:

+- `[]` : matching for an empty data structure
+- `[pa, pb, pc]` : matching for known number of elements, 3 in this example
+- `[pa, ..]` : matching for known number of elements, followed by unknown number of elements
+- `[.., pa]` : matching for known number of elements, preceded by unknown number of elements

 ### Range Pattern
 For builtin integer types and `Char`, MoonBit allows matching whether the value falls in a specific range.

 Range patterns have the form `a..<b` or `a..=b`, where `..<` means the upper bound is exclusive, and `..=` means inclusive upper bound.
 `a` and `b` can be one of: